News

 Pay Still Matters, But the Package Wins

 In electrical roles, dissatisfaction is evident.
 Only 20 percent of electricians receive door-to-door travel pay, while more than half receive none at all.
-Many also report frustration at being asked to carry out non-electrical tasks.
+Many also report frustration at being asked to carry out non-electrical tasks alongside their core work.

 Talent Shortages Intensify Pressure

-At the same time, competition for skilled engineers is increasing.
-Specialist experience, particularly in supermarket refrigeration, is becoming harder to find, while London weighting continues to inflate salaries by up to 15 percent inside the M25.
+Competition for the engineers who remain is intensifying.
+Specialist experience, particularly in supermarket refrigeration, is becoming harder to find.
+London weighting continues to inflate salaries by up to 15 percent inside the M25, putting additional pressure on employers operating across the capital.

-Counteroffers are also on the rise, with nearly half of resigning candidates now receiving one.
-This reflects both the scarcity of talent and the growing urgency among employers to retain staff.
+Counteroffers are rising too.
+Nearly half of resigning candidates now receive one.
+That reflects both the scarcity of talent and the growing urgency among employers to hold on to the people they have.

 The Reality of Flexibility in FM

-The data suggests that total hours worked, rather than contractual hours, are now central to decision-making.
-Employers who fail to address this risk increased turnover and burnout within their teams.
+What the data makes clear is that total hours worked, rather than contractual hours, are now central to how engineers evaluate a role.
+Employers who fail to address this are taking on a retention risk they may not see coming until people start leaving.

 A Candidate-Driven Market